QULab/Subjective_Speaker_Characteristics/README.md

 ### Listening tests

-A set of 300 speakers (126 males, 174 females) has been evaluated employing a questionnaire involving a 34-item semantic differential rating scale.
+The semi-spontaneous "Pizza" dialogs (clean microphone speech, and shortened) from 300 speakers (126 males, 174 females) have been evaluated employing a questionnaire involving a 34-item semantic differential rating scale.

 - 114 participants (raters) performed the test (70 males and 44 females)
 - Mean age = 24.5, standard deviation = 3.4